jls/nightwatch-html-reporter/README.md

 	/* The filename that the html report will be saved as. */
 	reportFilename: 'generatedReport.html',

+	/* Boolean.
+If true we ensure the generated report filename is unique by appending a timestamp to the end. */
+	uniqueFilename: false,

 	/* The theme that will be used to generate the html report.
 		This should match a directory under the lib/themes directory. */
 	themeName: 'default',